All Products

 Description

-If you specify a schema, a sequence is created in the specified schema.
-Otherwise, a sequence is created in the current schema.
-The sequence name must be different from the name of any other sequence, table, index, or view in the same schema.
+If you specify a schema, the sequence is created in that schema.
+Otherwise, it is created in the current schema.
+The sequence name must not conflict with any other sequence, table, index, or view in the same schema.

 Parameters